GITAkash12/WeatherApp/README.md

 # Screenshot
 ![Screenshot](https://github.com/GITAkash12/WeatherApp/blob/main/SCREENSHOT.png)

 # Setup

 To get started with this Weather App, follow these steps:

-Clone the repository
+1. Clone the repository
-Navigate to the project directory:----cd WeatherApp Install dependencies:----npm install
+2. Navigate to the project directory
-Start the development server:-----npm start
+3. Install dependencies

-This will start the development server and open the app in your default web browser.
+4. Start the development server